NLnetLabs/routinator/source/manual-page.rst

       stale object as valid.

       In Routinator 0.8.0 and newer, *reject* is the default policy if the option is not provided.
-In all previous versions the default is *warn*.
+In version 0.7.0 the default for this option was *warn*.
+In all previous versions *warn* was hard-wired.

 .. option:: --unsafe-vrps=policy